brannon-bowden/HBCrestron/README.md

 # HBCrestron
-Crestron Simpl# Library for HomeBridge.
+Crestron Simpl# Library for HomeBridge (Includes Simpl Windows Modules).

 Important to note: This is a proof of concept library written for my personal home.
 This does not do anything without HomeBridge running on a seperate device, and with certain plugins installed.
 Currently I am unable to act as a full HomeKit Accessory Server, so I am using HomeBridge as that piece.